These low carb bagels are the answer to the “I can’t egg another egg” blues.

 I only recommend using NOW psyllium husk powder, as each brand absorbs liquids differently (and can make these keto bagels dense!), while other brands can add blue-ish purple tint.

 Whey Protein Powder – This ingredient adds additional “fluff” to the keto bagels.
-Not all low carb protein powders will do this the same, and this recipe has only been tested with ISO Pure Zero Carb.
+Not all keto protein powders will do this the same, and this recipe has only been tested with ISO Pure Zero Carb.

 Seasoning – You can use whatever you fancy here!
 I LOVE everything but the bagel (which is suuuper cheap at Trader Joes!).